jurmerlo/haxe_lsp_hxml_select.nvim/README.md

 If `run_on_open` is enabled, the selector will automatically open the first time you open a `.hx` file.
 If disabled the first option in the list will be selected automatically.
 You can also manually trigger the selector using the command: `SetHxml`.
 This command gets added after you have opened a `.hx` file.

+### Using with lime or other frameworks

+The lsp needs to have a hxml to read from.
+Some frameworks require you to build the project once, to generate the hxml files.
+For lime for example, you run `lime build html5` first for example.
+This will generate the files needed.